University of Missouri–Kansas City: University of Missouri–Kansas City

 On July 25, 1963, at the urging of alumnus Hilary A. Bush, the university became part of the University of Missouri System and $20 million of assets including 23 buildings were transferred to the University of Missouri.
 At the time, KCU had 3,300 students (2,000 full-time) and 175 full-time faculty.

 At the time Missouri already owned the campuses in Columbia and Rolla.
 Accordingly, the university's name was changed to the University of Missouri–Kansas City.
 After this, UMKC established the School of Graduate Studies in 1964, the School of Medicine in 1970, the School of Nursing in 1980, the School of Basic Life Sciences in 1985 (which was renamed the School of Biological Sciences in the mid-1990s), and the School of Computing and Engineering in 2001.

 In 2012, the school conducted studies on whether to rename the school back to the University of Kansas City (while still remaining in the University of Missouri system).
 In November 2012, the school decided against the change noting at the time, "while prospective students and the community at large had strong interest in the name change, several other important groups — current students, faculty/staff, and alumni — do not favor a name change at this time."

 In the mid and late 2010s, UMKC came under fire for corruption and cover-ups that alleged a pursuit of outside money above all else.
 Critics highlighted examples in the management school and pharmaceutical school, including a faculty member who required international students to perform personal tasks for him and false information used to rank the business school.

+In February 2025, UMKC was classified as an R1 doctoral university with very high research activity by the Carnegie Classification of Institutions of Higher Education.
+It became the first university in Kansas City to receive the R1 designation.